Qualification: BA (Hons)

 What you will study

-We will guide you to actively engage with relevant concepts, exploring the rich heritage of theatre from a critical, experiential and practical perspective.
+We will guide you to actively engage with relevant concepts, exploring the rich heritage of theatre from a critical, experiential, and creative perspective.
+You’ll study five core modules and a final project with a series of options:

 Disclaimer: Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability and/or student demand.